Uploading VM Images to OpenStack Glance using Terraform

 Step 5: Using the Glance Module

 With all the module configurations done, here’s how you can populate your main.tf file to use the glance module to upload your VM image to OpenStack Glance.
-The main.tf file should in the root directory:
+The main.tf file should be in the root directory:

 module "glance_image" {